lakshmi-sathi/avsdpll_1v8/README.md

 and these are the parts involved in it: <br>

 ![](Images/CaravelSoCTemplate.jpg)
-The Mega Project Area (MPRJ) or user_projec_wrapper or in other words the container is where we will place and route our IP.
+The Mega Project Area (MPRJ) or 'user_project_wrapper' or in other words 'the container' is where we will place and route our IP.

 <h4> Basic Steps Overview: </h4>

-* Place and Route the IP inside the Vehicle (keep in mind to not have any DRCs).
+* Place and Route the IP inside the container (keep in mind to not have any DRCs).
 * Verify LVS.
+* Integrate the container onto the Caravel SoC.
 * Check if everything is as expected including DRC (Precheck).

 Getting it ready is as direct as this but we will see in detail the steps involved in context of Caravel SoC and Google-Skywater OpenShuttle.